hannes-hochreiner/ism-gateway/README.md

 The LED driver is used in interrupt mode, currently.
 The RFM98 is polled to check for newly received messages.

+## Software
+Any program that is able to read messages from generic CDC-ACM devices should be fine.
+I wrote a small [monitoring program](https://github.com/hannes-hochreiner/usb-cdc-monitor) as a starting point.

 ### Ideas for improvement
   * the USB interrupts should be prioritized over the LED driver interrupts
   * interrupts should be used to check for received messages from the RFM98 module